-Dr. Triggle joined Weill Cornell Medicine in Qatar (WCM-Q) faculty in 2007 as Professor of Pharmacology in the Medical Education Division and served as the Assistant Dean for Admissions from August 2009 through February 2015.
-Dr. Triggle is actively and enthusiastically involved in contributing to the teaching, primarily, of pharmacology to 1st and 2nd Medical students.
+Dr. Triggle joined Weill Cornell Medicine - Qatar (WCM-Q) faculty in 2007 as Professor of Pharmacology in the Medical Education Division and served as the Assistant Dean for Admissions from August 2009 through February 2015.
+Dr. Triggle is actively and enthusiastically involved in contributing to the teaching, primarily, of pharmacology to first and second year medical students.
 Dr. Triggle also contributes to the medical research program at WCM-Q where he maintains an active and collaborative research program in the area of vascular disease and diabetes with Dr. Hong Ding, WCM-Q, and also via international collaborations with Dr. Vanhoutte and Dr. Xu, University of Hong Kong; Dr. Dora and Dr. Garland, University of Oxford, UK; and Dr. Hollenberg, University of Calgary, Canada.

 Dr. Triggle was born in London, England, and obtained a B.Sc.
 (Hons.) in Biological Sciences from the University of East Anglia and a Ph.D. in Pharmacology from the University of Alberta in Edmonton, Canada.
 He pursued postdoctoral studies in the Department of Biochemical Pharmacology, State University of New York in Buffalo.
 Dr. Triggle has held academic appointments in both Australia and Canada: the first Director of the Biotechnology Institute at RMIT University in Melbourne, Australia; Head of the Department of Pharmacology and Therapeutics, Chair in Cardiovascular Research - Alberta Heart and Stroke Foundation, and Associate Dean Research Medicine at the University of Calgary, Canada.
 He held prior positions in Canada with Memorial University of Newfoundland as Professor of Pharmacology and Associate Dean Basic Medical Sciences, as well as with Ciba and Novartis.